Thessaloniki in one day (in the summer)

 by Wilma Leskinen, from Filand.

-This article will tell you, how to see and experience Thessaloniki in one day.
+This article will help you in how to see and experience Thessaloniki in one day.
 If you have the possibility to stay longer in Thessaloniki, I would recommend that, but for a friend visiting, or just a quick weekend-getaway this article will guide you to the must-see places on a schedule.

 The key here is to wake up early, not just for having more hours to spend, but also to escape the midday heat.
 With this tour you will see the best of many worlds, you get the shopping, the beach, the history and last, but definitely not least, the people.

 First stop is at Trigono Tower, up on the hill.
 I would suggest for you to take a taxi there.
 You can also find a bus that goes near-by, but if the bus doesn’t have air-conditioning, it’s going to be a long and sweaty ride.
 The panorama-view will help you get a better picture of the whole city.
 It is easy to come down by foot.
 To Rotonda you walk approximately 10 minutes and you get to see multiple small side alleys with flower decorations, playing children and old architecture.

 Rotonda is believed to be a temple for Zeus, but it was used as a church and a mosque in the past.
 The beautiful mosaic on the ceilings and walls makes this circular building a must-see.
 Only 2€ to get in!
 Continuing the walk downwards, another 10 minutes and you’ll arrive at the seafront.

 By the seafront is the famous White Tower.
 You can climb up with 4€.
 On the way up, you will learn about Thessaloniki’s and the White Tower’s interesting history on the different floors.
 On the last floor, you can buy unique souvenirs back home.
 On the balcony you see the city again, but from a different perspective.
 You can try to find Trigono Tower in the landscape!